 The ‘State of Mind’ solo show highlighted substance abuse, patriotism, recycling, and icons — themes, which can provide comfort, into subject matter unable to sustain console.
 The series emphasized the imagery of modern culture sprinkled with hints of humor and a faint call of distress.

-My latest series “American Icononics” is another reinvention depicting the flag.
+Her series “American Icononics” is another reinvention depicting the flag.
 By juxtaposing American icons screened and posted onto the American flag with objects that have come to symbolize them in nature, by tragedy, with love and joy and with hate and sadness.